Garage Door Sensor Wiring Schematic: Complete Wiring Guide

 Correct wiring ensures:

-- The infrared safety beam functions properly
+• The infrared safety beam functions properly

-- The door stops if a child, pet, or object is detected
+• The door stops if a child, pet, or object is detected

-- Your vehicle and belongings remain protected
+• Your vehicle and belongings stay protected

-A properly followed garage door sensor wiring schematic isn’t just about fixing a blinking light.
-It’s about making sure your garage door closes safely every time.
+A properly wired garage door sensor wiring schematic isn’t just about fixing a blinking light — it’s about making sure the door closes safely every time.
+When in doubt, choose safety over speed.

 Final Thoughts